History of theatre: Modern Egyptian theater

-Egypt has known the art of theater through seven thousand years, through the mid ages.
 In the modern era, the art of theater was evolved in the second half of the nineteenth century through interaction with Europe.
 As well as the development of popular theatrical forms that Egypt knew thousands of years before this date.

-The beginning was by Yaqub Sanu and Abu Khalil al-Qabbani, then the situation was divided into free theatrical groups, including the Youssef Wahbi troupe such as Fatima Rushdi, which presents tragedy or tragedy, and Abo El Seoud El Ebiary, Ismail Yassine, Badie' Khayri, Ali El Kassar and Naguib El-Rihani in presenting comedy in another way.
+The beginning was by Yaqub Sanu and Abu Khalil Qabbani, then the situation was divided into free theatrical groups, including the Youssef Wahbi troupe such as Fatima Rushdi, which presents tragedy or tragedy, and Abo El Seoud El Ebiary, Ismail Yassine, Badie' Khayri, Ali El Kassar and Naguib El-Rihani in presenting comedy in another way.

 More than 350 plays were presented in the so-called halls theater in the 1930s and 1940s, co-presented by Bayram El-Tunisi, Amin Sedky, Badie' Khayri and Abo El Seoud El Ebiary and directed by Aziz Eid, Bishara Wakim and Abdel Aziz Khalil.
 In addition to important statistics, including that the longest-lived private sector group is the Rihani band.
 Its activity lasted 67 years, starting from 1916 until 1983, nearly seventy years.
 The most prolific private sector group is the Ramses Troupe, which produced more than 240 plays from 1923 to 1960.
 The longest-lived state theater troupe is the National Theater Troupe, which lasted for over 80 years, starting from 1935 until now.

 After the 1952 revolution, there was a group of playwrights such as Alfred Farag, and Ali Salem, Noaman Ashour, Saad Eddin Wahba and others.
 Zaki, as for the country teams, the most prolific directors in production are the artists Fattouh Nashati, and Zaki Tulaimat.

 Among the Egyptian playwrights whose works were presented on stage are Amin Sedky, Badi’ Khairy, Abu Al-Saud Al-Ebiary, and Tawfiq Al-Hakim.
-Most of the world's playwrights whose works were presented on the stage are Moliere, Pierre Corneille and William Shakespeare.
+Most of the world's playwrights whose works were presented on the stage are Molière, Pierre Corneille and William Shakespeare.